-Why Glucagon is a Must for Sick Days
+Why Glucagon is a Must-Have for Sick Days with Diabetes

 It’s important to be mindful of the possibility of high blood sugar when you’re sick.
 But it is also important to realize that sick day lows are a definite possibility as well!
 Especially if you’re taking more insulin than normal to combat highs when sick, you have to be mindful of resulting lows.
 You also run the risk of encountering a severe low if you are either unable to keep food down or lack an appetite when you’re sick, which are common realities when you have a cold or flu.

-Neither Gvoke nor Baqsimi require refrigeration, and both have an impressive shelf life of up to two years if kept at room temperature.
+Gvoke, Zegalogue and Baqsimi do not require refrigeration; Zegalogue has a shelf life of 12 months while Gvoke and Baqsimi each have a shelf life of up to two years if kept at room temperature.
 Another added benefit of these next generation iterations of glucagon is that these tools can likely prevent an ambulance trip to the hospital, saving time and resources.
 (Editor’s Note: This is especially important during the current COVID-19 pandemic, as it is not advised to visit hospitals unless absolutely necessary.)

 How to get glucagon

-Through the end of April 2020, Xeris is offering a Gvoke co-pay card with which some patients can pay as little as $0 with eligible insurance to get their Gvoke PFS.
-Patients can also opt to request their prescription through the website and have Gvoke PFS delivered by PillPack at no additional cost.
+- Xeris is offering a Gvoke $0 co-pay card for a limited time with which some patients can pay as little as $0 with eligible insurance to get their Gvoke HypoPen.
+Patients can also opt to request their prescription through the website and have Gvoke HypoPen delivered by PillPack at no additional cost.

 Keeping glucagon handy is the best defense against unexpected lows when you’re not feeling well.
 Being sick might come with some uncertainties and cause some worry, but you can rest easier knowing you’re prepared and equipped with the necessary tools to take on whatever comes your way.